money-on-chain/RDOC-Contract/hardhat/README.md

 npm run compile
 npm run tests
 ```
-Using openzeppelin upgrade tools it is verifying that the upgraded contracts do not have a storage layout collision
+This tests, using openzeppelin upgrade tools, verify that the upgraded contracts do not have any storage layout collision.

 ### Step 2: Deploy the New StableToken Smart Contract
 The next step is to deploy the new StableToken smart contract.
 This involves the following: